The Part II Quantum Condensed Matter Physics course would be useful but is not vital.

 Quantum transport in 1D wires: eigenstates, conductance, saddle-point potential, d.c. bias.

-Electrons in high magnetic fields: Hall effects, Landau levels, oscillation of the Fermi energy.
+Electrons in high magnetic fields: Hall effects, Landau levels, the oscillation of the Fermi energy.
 Landauer-Büttiker formalism, integer quantum Hall effect, edge states.

 Electron-electron interactions, quasiparticles.
 Fractional quantum Hall effect, composite fermions.